T. S. R. Subramanian: Career

 Subramanian served in the Indian Administrative Service, where he held various positions including that of Cabinet Secretary (1 August 1996 to 31 March 1998), the highest post in the Indian administration and the post of Secretary in the Ministry of Textiles.
 He was Non-Executive Director of HCL Technologies from September 1999 to November 2011.
 He was a founder member and former Chancellor of the Shiv Nadar University.
 He held directorships for a few companies like HCL and SABMiller.
 He was also Founder Chairperson, VidyaGyan Leadership Academy & Trustee, Shiv Nadar Foundation.

 Remarks

-On 31 October 2013, the Supreme Court's decision in T.S.R.
-Subramaniam v.
+On 31 October 2013, the Supreme Court's decision in T. S. R. Subramanian v.
 Union of India drastically reduced political pressure on top bureaucrats by ruling that they must get an assured minimum tenure in posting.
 Additionally, the Court held that civil servants were not bound to follow oral directives from the Government.
 "Fixed tenure of bureaucrats will promote professionalism, efficiency and good governance," bench observed.
 "Much of the deterioration in the functioning of bureaucracy is due to political interference," the SC said.
 The SC also directed the Centre and state governments to pass an order within three months on giving fixed tenure to civil servants.
 The PIL filed by 83 retired bureaucrats including former cabinet secretary T S R Subramanian seeking its directions for insulating bureaucracy from political interference.
 "This is a landmark judgement.
 Public servants are not private servants," Subramanian said.